 First, it’s important that teeth are brushed using proper techniques.
 The right brushing positions and habits can make all the difference in effectively dealing with bad bacteria and plaque.
 Conversely, the wrong techniques could miss plaque in certain areas and open the door to the formation of tartar and dental cavities.
 If you as a parent aren’t sure whether you’re properly brushing your own teeth, here is a link to give you some clarification.
 And since flossing is also a daily oral care habit that needs to be done correctly for maximum impact, here’s another link for the best flossing techniques.
-When transitioning to proper brushing techniques for children, the American Dental Association (ADA) has created this great video to explain what works, and how to best instruct them.

 Make It Fun

 Second, brushing twice a day for two minutes each time could seem like an eternity to a young child.
 In order to develop a positive mindset that will lead to sustained good habits as they grow older, it’s important not to make tooth brushing or flossing a boring duty.
 Here is a fun link to seven kid’s songs that are all about two minutes long, just the right amount of time needed for morning and evening brushing routines.
 Teaching your child to brush their teeth isn’t hard, if you make it a fun activity they’ll enjoy.